airshipit/berth/README.rst

     ConfigMap mounts with the same name and turning them into an ISO presented to the guest.

-The startvm entry-point supports several environment variables:
+The startvm.sh entry-point supports several environment variables:

   * `IMG_SOURCE` which is an http or https URL that contains a qcow2 image.
 It can also be a full path to a local file baked into the